 Today, when I look back to when a four-year relationship I was in ended (it was heart-rending), I am always full of gratitude to God that it ended.
 Today, I am married to the best woman in the world – the lady meant for me!

-There is only one person who is able and willing to help you resolve and find meaning in past hurts, failure or disappointments.
+There is only one person who is able and willing to help you resolve and make sense of past hurts, failure or disappointments.
 He is Jesus Christ.
-You can establish a relationship with Him today.
+You can ask his help today.
 Click here!

 Have you ever dealt with past hurts?
 Share how?